openbabel/documentation/Command-line_tools/babel.rst

 Filtering molecules from a multimolecule file
 ---------------------------------------------

-Five of the options above can be used to filter molecules:
+Six of the options above can be used to filter molecules:

 * ``-s`` - convert molecules that match a SMARTS string
 * ``-v`` - convert molecules that don't match a SMARTS string
 * ``-f`` and ``-l`` - convert molecules in a certain range
+* ``--unique`` - only convert unique molecules (that is, remove duplicates)
 * ``--filter`` - convert molecules that meet specified chemical (and other) criteria

 This section focuses on the ``--filter`` option, which is very versatile and can select a subset of molecules based either on properties imported with the molecule (as from a SDF file) or from calculations made by Open Babel on the molecule.